HermiTech-LLC/.github/profile/README.md

 - [**CircExplorer**](https://github.com/HermiTech-LLC/CircExplorer): Enabling saving and loading of circuit diagrams, offering a platform for educational and hobbyist electronic simulations.

-- [**DreamAssist**](https://github.com/HermiTech-LLC/DreamAssist): Currently planned for development as the dedicated G.L.U.E.
+- [**DreamAssist - for G.L.U.E.
+Development.**](https://github.com/HermiTech-LLC/DreamAssist): Currently planned for development as the dedicated G.L.U.E.
 IDE; DreamAssist exemplifies HermiTech's commitment to cutting-edge innovation, with more details forthcoming to highlight its aims and technological advancements.

 *Discover more in our repositories...*